YourOwnInc/yourOwn-repo/README.md

 To take a step further, YourOwn provides an optional tool that automatically sets up the user's AWS account with the correct S3 and load balancer configuration, allowing users to host their portfolio on their own cloud domain at minimal to no cost.
 This removes the barrier of technical setup while keeping true ownership in the hands of the user.
 There is no vendor lock-in; instead, users walk away with a portfolio they fully control.
 We only add a subtle watermark to signify it was created through YourOwn.

 Our development will follow a plan-driven approach.
-This is because YourOwn requires building a structured, end-to-end workflow for user onboarding, portfolio generation, and optional AWS deployment.
+This is because YourOwn requires building a structured, end to end workflow for user onboarding, portfolio generation, and optional AWS deployment.
 These sets of components must be carefully designed up front to avoid misalignment and rework.
-A clear, sequential plan allows us to map each feature and dependency in advance, allowing us to match our intended user experience.
+A clear, sequential plan allows us to map each feature and dependent in advance, allowing us to match our intended user experience.

 ---